 - You were not advised of your Miranda rights when you were arrested.

 - The police did not have probable cause to arrest you.

-- The police used coercive tactics were during interrogation.
+- The police used coercive tactics during interrogation.

 - You were required to incriminate yourself in violation of the Fifth Amendment.

-- The judge sentenced you to prison for a period of time in excess of the maximum sentence provided by law.
+- The judge sentenced you to prison for a period of time above the maximum sentence provided by law.

 - If you are not a citizen, your attorney did not advise you that a conviction could result in being deported.

 - The court did not inform you that you would be required to register as a sex offender.